General advice for pharmacist colleagues considering making a competence referral to the Council

 - particular issues in those cases that concern you, and

-- some suggestions on steps the pharmacist could take to address the
+- some suggestions on steps the pharmacist could take

 - You may wish to advise the pharmacist that you are considering making a referral to Council.